arraywaves/pdf-extract/README.md

 # PDF Image Tool
-Extract embedded images and convert pages to images from PDFs using Mojo.
+Extract embedded images and text, and convert pages to images from PDFs using Mojo.

 ## Requirements
 - Mojo